Wednesday, March 23, 2011

 CHEAP GAS PRICES......1959!!!!

 I had enrolled in college at Murfreesboro,Tn. and was staying with my Aunt and Uncle and their two boys, Randy and Steven.
 My sleeping quarters was in the same room with the two boys.
 Little Steven had a problem, he was afraid of the dark and insisted on sleeping with the light on.
 Once he was asleep I would get up and turn the light out.
-If Steven woke up during the night he cried out and I would have to get up and turn the light back on.
-I soon found out it was better to sleep with the covers over my head as to try to out smart Steven.

 My uncle J.B. was the manger of the local Red Ace Gas Station.
 He received a call from his boss that the station was going to start a Gas War for the week end.
 He told uncle J.B. to lower the price of gas from 19.9 to .09.9 starting Friday morning and running till Monday morning.
 Uncle J. B. ask if I would help pump gas during this time and I was glad to help.
 Back then stations pumped your gas when you came into the station.
 They also washed your windshield, checked your tires for low air pressure and put in oil if you needed it.
 We didn't know what self service was back in those days.